 That’s why binge drinking can lead to alcohol poisoning.
 You’re putting more alcohol in your body than it can process, until it becomes overwhelmed with alcohol.

 Binge drinking itself comes with a whole host of short term and long term side effects.
 Short term, people who binge drink can expect to experience nausea, severe hangovers, memory loss and vomiting.
 If they’re not careful, they could also experience alcohol poisoning which can be life-threatening.

 In the long term, binge drinking can influence hypertension, long-term memory damage, depression, mental health issues, heart problems, brain damage, liver damage and cancer.
-Binge drinking can also impact various other factors, such as increased risk of car accidents, unemployment and damage to relationships.
+Binge drinking can also impact various other factors in your personal life, such as increased risk of car accidents and damage to relationships.